Engage - Ordering eTexts/publisher Digital Learning Tools (DLTs) with the Order Tool [UW-Madison]

 - Filter the course list to locate your course.

 After you've placed your order, nothing more needs to be done.
 The eText attribute will be added to your course in the Course Search and Enroll app before enrollment begins.
-You do not need to enter anything additionally into Faculty Center.
+You do not need to enter anything additional into the Faculty Center.

 Note: If you are ordering a publisher DLT, you do not need to order the corresponding eText as well; the eText is included in the DLT purchase!